 Looking for some cold weather hacks to make it through the winter?
 Warm up with these ingenious ideas.
+Being too cold for winter is a thing of the past with these life hacks.
+From insulation to mittens, you’ll find an idea that will have you feeling warm in no time!

 If winter weather is getting you down, try out these cold weather hacks to keep you nice and toasty even during the coldest winter storms.
 Repurpose things on hand or find super cheap items to use for these winter hacks.
 Learn how to de-ice your car and outdoor steps naturally, keep the chill out of your home with household items, and other little tips and trick to keep you warm and cozy this season.